eclipse-archived/ceylon-lang.org/documentation/1.3/reference/tool/config.md

 # #{page.title_md}

-The ceylon tools use a `git`-like configuration file format for configuring their behaviour.
+The `ceylon` tools use a `git`-like configuration file format for configuring their behavior.

 ## Example configuration file